ASTM F3016 crash tested bollard posts for impact resistance up to 30 miles per hour.

 - Finish : Standard

 In some cases where pedestrians must be protected and vehicle speeds reach up to 30 MPH, a more significant impact device may be use.
 In many instances, higher impact rated bollards are necessary due to the location of a specific structure near a roadway, poor parking lot design and other factors.
 Of particular concern are structures that have already had more than one vehicle incursion as ignoring the issue can quickly become a litigation threat.

 30 MPH impact tested bollards provide both a large visual deterrent as well as reliable protection where pedestrians are present.
 It is important to do the leg work with a traffic engineer if you are considering this type of removable parking bollard.
 While it is imperative you appropriately protect pedestrians where needed, there are some downsides to these types of removable parking bollards.
 First, in the case where the bollard is removable, it will be a very heavy unit that is not easily moved with just one person.
 Second, in the case of both fixed and removable, the footing requirements for a bollard to arrest a 30 MPH vehicle impact are significant.
 To retrofit an existing site will be invasive and costly.
-It’s best that these 30 MPH pedestrian safety barriers be installed during new construction.
+It’s best that these 30 MPH pedestrian bollards be installed during new construction.